-Under the funding agreement with the Secretary of State, the academy was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2021.
+Under the funding agreement with the Secretary of State, the academy was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2022.

-Pupil Premium, UIFSM, Teachers pension grant, Teachers pay grant, Sports premium, rates and Covid support: Income received from the ESFA as described.
+Pupil Premium, UIFSM, Supplementary grant, PE and Sports premium, Rates, Teachers pension grant, Teachers pay grant, Recovery premium and Tutoring grant: Income received from the ESFA as described.